ucberkeley/moocchat/README_FOR_APP.md

 ## To deploy on Heroku for your own testing:

-0. First time: `heroku apps:create pick-some-app-name`
+0. First time: `heroku apps:create pick-some-app-name` (or to use the existing moocchat deployment, `heroku git:remote -a moocchat`)
 0. Make sure your changes are committed locally
 0. `git push heroku master`
 0. The first time you deploy, you must also `heroku run rake db:migrate`